codetaylor/pyrotech-1.12/docs/index.md

 * Just Enough Items (JEI) - view all recipes
 * Patchouli - read about the mod
 * Waila - reveal extended information
+* The One Probe - reveal extended information

 ---